-What causes more and more postgraduate students
+What causes more and more postgraduate students (大写)

+What Factors Contributes to the Increasing Number of Postgraduate Students

 In modern society, the number of graduate students is increasing constantly.
 The causes lying behind are multiple.

-The main causes of the increasing number of postgraduate students are undoubtedly huge employment pressure.
-Postgraduate students can give themselves a certain buffer period, so that they can not enter social work so early.
+The main cause of the increasing number of postgraduate students are undoubtedly huge employment pressure.
+Postgraduate students can give themselves a certain buffer period, so that they can get their first employment as late as possible.

-Secondly,More and more people hope to receive further education in order to better improve themselves.
-Having learned more knowledge, people can continue to study for a doctor's degree in the future and transform to do scientific research.
+Secondly, more and more students hope to receive further education to better improve themselves.
+Having learned enough knowledge, students can continue to study for a doctor's degree in the future and transfer to do scientific research.

-At the same time,Postgraduate students meet parents' expectations.
-Some parents think that postgraduates can honor their ancestors, and some parents think that it is more convenient for postgraduates to find jobs.
+At the same time, expectations from parents also contribute to the increasing number of students.
+Some parents are proud of their children for learning as postgraduates.
+Other parents believe that interviewers prefer graduate students, especially in state enterprises. .

 For various reasons, the phenomenon is that the number of graduate students in China is increasing.

-The impact of good looks on personal development
+The impact of good looks on personal development (大写)

-Now is an era of "beauty is justice", and more and more attention is paid to a person's appearance.
-According to American psychologists, good looks really affect people's personal development.
-Is beautiful appearance beneficial or harmful to personal development has been strongly debated.
+Now is an era of "beauty is justice".
+More and more attention is paid to a personal physical appearance.
+According to American psychologists, good looks really affect personal development.
+Whether it physical attractiveness harmful to personal development has been strongly debated.
 Some people believe that good look is beneficial to personal development, while others contend it is harmful.

 In the first place, some people argue that good look will give people more opportunity to choose.
-Because good looks will leave a good first impression and make people feel very friendly.Because good looks will leave a good first impression and make people feel very friendly.
-Good looking people can have more advantages in the interview or report.
-They can have a more cheerful personality, excellent social circle and good popularity, because people with good looks can get more praise since childhood.
+Because good looks will leave people a good first impression and make people feel more friendly. .
+People with good looking have more advantages in interviews or conferences.
+They can have a more charming personality, excellent social circle and good popularity, because people with good looks can get more recognition and appreciation since childhood.

 However, the angle of this debate suggests that good looks have more disadvantages.
-Firstly,It is easy to be regarded as lacking in ability.
+Firstly, it is easy to be regarded as lacking in abilities.
 Because good looks can really bring a lot of benefits and more resources to people.
-In the eyes of others, a great part of the achievements of a beautiful person should be attributed to her (his) good looks.and another ting is that good looks will make people lose their ambition, and they will not learn new knowledge or improve their personal ability.It is bad for their personal development.
+In the eyes of others, a great part of the achievements of a beautiful person should be attributed to his/her good looks. (我觉得有歧义，虽然是对比说明，但是会使人觉得你在强调外表的好处) Another downside is that good looks will make people lose their ambition, and they will not positively learn new knowledge or improve their personal abilities .It is negative for their personal development.

-From what has been discussed above, though good looks are beneficial to personal development, they can result in some negative effects, as well.
-Therefore, from my perspective, no matter whether we have a beautiful appearance or not, we should be confident, bright, positive, and strive to become better ourselves
+From what has been discussed above, though good looks are beneficial to personal development, they can result in some negative effects as well.
+Therefore, from my perspective, no matter whether we have a beautiful appearance or not, we should be confident, bright, positive, and strive to become better ourselves. (结尾Good)